weecology/data-sharing-paper/data_sharing_ms.md

 3) new approaches to be applied to the data and new questions asked using it [@fienberg1985], and
 4) approaches to scientific inquiry that could not be considered without broad scale data sharing [@hampton2013].
 As a result, data sharing is increasingly required by funding agencies [@poisot2013, e.g., [NSF](http://www.nsf.gov/bfa/dias/policy/dmp.jsp), [NIH](http://grants.nih.gov/grants/guide/notice-files/NOT-OD-03-032.html), [NSERC](http://www.nserc-crsng.gc.ca/Professors-Professeurs/FinancialAdminGuide-GuideAdminFinancier/Responsibilities-Responsabilites_eng.asp), [FWF](http://www.fwf.ac.at/en/public_relations/oai/index.html)], journals [@whitlock2010], and potentially by law (e.g. [FASTR](http://doyle.house.gov/sites/doyle.house.gov/files/documents/2013%2002%2014%20DOYLE%20FASTR%20FINAL.pdf), [OSTP Policy](http://www.whitehouse.gov/sites/default/files/microsites/ostp/ostp_public_access_memo_2013.pdf)).
-For data collectors, data sharing provides greater potential for receiving credit for publication of data products [@poisot2013] and can increase citation metrics [@piwowar2007; @piwowar2013].
-Likewise, data that are well-documented  and standardized make future reuse easier for the original investigator.
+For data collectors, data sharing provides credit for publication of data products [@poisot2013] and can increase citation metrics [@piwowar2007; @piwowar2013].
+In addition, data that are well-documented and standardized make future reuse easier for the original investigator.

 Despite these potential benefits to the community, individual incentives have historically been insufficient to encourage widespread data sharing.
 Reluctance to share data is largely due to concerns about 1) competition for publications based on the shared data, 2) a lack of recognition for sharing data, and 3) a perception that sharing data is technically difficult and time consuming [@palmer2004; @parr2005; @hampton2013].